-All visitors or volunteers, upon entrance into the building, are required to report to the office, to state the purpose of your visit, and to get a visitor's badge.
-No exceptions.
+All visitors or volunteers, upon entrance into the building, are required to report to the office.
+If you have a scheduled appointment, a visitor's badge will be given to you, then the front office will give you directions for what to do next.

-VOLUNTEERING: Parents are encouraged to help a teacher when help is requested.
+VOLUNTEERING: We encourage parents to help a teacher when help is requested.
 Visits should be one hour or less, unless the teacher is doing a special project and he/she has arranged with the parent for an extended visit.
 Parents should check into the office, office staff will confirm their visit, and they will sign in the volunteer book, and receive a badge before going to the teacher's room.

-VISITS: Parents are welcome to visit the school.
-If you wish to visit your child's classroom, you will need to call the office and a time will be arranged.
+VISITS: If you wish to visit your child's classroom, call the office and a time will be arranged.
 Visits will be limited to one hour unless you are helping with projects or activities at the request of the teacher.
 Teachers and students work on a carefully planned schedule to ensure maximum time daily be devoted to student learning.
-If you would like to speak to a teacher concerning an emergency or special need, please stop in the office and Ms. Theresa or Ms. Jackie will check to see when he/she will be available to speak with you.
-Please do not try to discuss problems with teachers during 7:30-7:45 a.m. since it is a busy and crucial time to set the tone for each school day and breakfast is being served.
-Please do not go to classrooms to tell teachers about changes in dismissal.
+If you would like to speak to a teacher concerning an emergency or special need, please call the office and Ms. Theresa or Ms. Jackie will check to see when he/she will be available to speak with you.
+Please do not try to discuss problems with teachers during 7:15-7:45 a.m. since it is a busy and crucial time to set the tone for each school day and other students are present.
 Any changes in a child's dismissal should be sent to the teacher in a written note so there will be no confusion about the changes.
 We cannot take a child's verbal statement to make changes.
 Notification must be done in writing and sent to the teacher.

-EATING LUNCH with your CHILD: Parents are welcome to eat lunch with their children.
-Only people listed on the student's emergency card are allowed to eat lunch with students.
+EATING LUNCH with your CHILD: Only people listed on the student's emergency card are allowed to eat lunch with students.
 Please sign in, be prepared to show your ID, and meet them in the lobby on their way to lunch.
-Lunch times will be sent home at the beginning of school.
+Contact your child's teacher for their lunch time.
 Due to Federal Guidelines concerning our lunch program, please do not bring outside food into our school cafeteria.